privy-io/create-next-app/README.md

 NEXT_PUBLIC_PRIVY_APP_ID=<your-privy-app-id>
 ```

-4. Run this application with `npm run dev` and open http://localhost:3000 in your browser to see it in action.
+4. Run this application with `npm run dev` and open http://localhost:3000 in your browser to see it in action!

 ## Integration Points